puppetlabs/puppet-docs/source/puppetdb/1/spec_commands.markdown

      "version": 123,
      "payload": <json object>}

-`command` is a string identifier for the desired command.
+`command` is a string identifying the command.

 `version` is a JSON integer describing what version of the given command you're attempting to invoke.